dvdvideo1234/TrackAssemblyTool/readme.md

      to delete the client or server or both instance generated databases Press enter to apply an option from these above and click the "Reset variables" button.
 N: The console variables being set in this question will be reset also

-Q: Dude how can I control the spawned pieces in multiplayer
-A: Easy.
-The track pieces are props, so they are registered to:
-   1) Variable "sbox_maxprops"     The maximum props on the server
-   2) Variable "sbox_maxasmtracks" A variable for the maximum things spawned via TA You can trigger these limits independently from one another.
-For example:
-   "maxprops" is 50 and "maxasmtracks" is 30 will trigger maxasmtracks "maxprops" is 30 and "maxasmtracks" is 50 will trigger maxprops "maxprops" is 50 and "maxasmtracks" is 50 will trigger maxasmtracks
-N: If you want a server with many props and fewer tracks, then lower maxasmtracks Default value is 1500 for "maxasmtracks" to rely on the props limit

 Q: How can I control errors when the clients are flooding my server with rails, and stacking/spawning outside of the map bounds?